godotengine/godot-docs/classes/class_surfacetool.rst

 - void **index** **(** **)**

-Shrinks the vertex array by creating an index array (avoids reusing vertices).
+Shrinks the vertex array by creating an index array.
+This can improve performance by avoiding vertex reuse.

 ----